Seoul's best museums

 One of the most interesting aspects about this museum however, lies not in the displays but the museum itself, which was designed by three prestigious European architects.

-Mario Botta from Sweden designed MUSEUM 1, Jean Nouvel from France designed MUSEUM 2 and Rem Koolhaas from the Netherlands designed the children’s center, each taking their inspiration from Korean culture.
+Mario Botta from Swiss designed MUSEUM 1, Jean Nouvel from France designed MUSEUM 2 and Rem Koolhaas from the Netherlands designed the children’s center, each taking their inspiration from Korean culture.

 Admissions to the permanent exhibitions are ₩10,000 for adults and ₩6,000 for children (aged seven to 18) and elderly.
 Special exhibits are not included in the regular price and cost ₩7,000 for adults and ₩4,000 for children and elderly.